View PDF Version

 make referrals for additional service;

-disclose clinical or confidential information either orally or in writing to anyone other than the supervising SLP (the SLPA must comply with current HIPPA and FERPA guidelines) unless mandated by law;
+disclose clinical or confidential information either orally or in writing to anyone other than the supervising SLP (the SLPA must comply with current HIPAA and FERPA guidelines) unless mandated by law;

 develop or determine the swallowing strategies or precautions for patients, family, or staff;